Extended until July 2024

 The School Strike 4 Climate (SS4C) movement in Australia coordinated Friday school strike action around the country in 2021 to allow young people the chance to be heard by policy makers.
 It is a part of the international movement that has seen millions of school students around the world take to the streets.
 Through the strikes, students use people power to have an impact on public opinion and decision makers.
 Active citizenship, in this case in the form of public protest, is one way that youth who want to engage in the political landscape can have an impact before they turn 18.

 Placards are a succinct and creative way to share an individual voice within a mass action.
 Come in to the gallery to see not only the placards made by students, but to read, in their words, why they chose their message and why they joined the protest.

 After photographing climate protests for a couple of years I developed a curiosity for the placards on display and the ideas, people and motivations behind them.

 I arranged to set up a stall at the Festival of Climate Action that coincided with the School Strike 4 Climate march in October 2021.
 At the end of the formal march there was an open invitation for people to donate the placards that they had just used to march down King William Street.
 I also asked them to write down a brief response to two questions.
 Why did you choose this placard design? and Why did you attend the protest?

 When I did this I only had general ideas of what I might do with the placards and text gathered.
-After exploring various options I am very pleased to now have a formal display established at the Centre of Democracy in Adelaide for 6 months (14/7/23 – 26/1/24).
+After exploring various options I am very pleased to now have a formal display established at the Centre of Democracy in Adelaide for 12 months, until July 2024.
 The display will be visited by the general public and school groups in particular.
 Schools will also be encouraged to access an online educational resources to support their exploration of the themes of the power of protest and active citizenship.

 OPEN 7 DAYS – FREE ENTRY